How to Stay on God's Paths

 Jesus says these words were not written simply for the people of Isaiah’s day.
 He says to the Pharisees and the teachers of the Law, ‘You hypocrites!
 Isaiah was right when he prophesied about you: “These people honour me with their lips, but their hearts are far from me.
 They worship me in vain; their teachings are merely human rules”’ (Matthew 15:7–9).

 Because their hearts are not right with God, they go to great depths to hide their plans from the Lord: ‘You pretend to have the inside track.
 You shut God out and work behind the scenes, plotting the future as if you knew everything...
 You treat the potter as a lump of clay.
 Does a book say to its author, “You didn’t write a word of me”?
-Does a meal say to the woman who cooked it, “She had nothing to do with this”?’
+Does a meal say to the woman who cooked it, “She has nothing to do with this”?’
 (Isaiah 29:15–16, MSG).

 As a result, ‘You make plans, but not mine.
 You make deals, but not in my Spirit… Going off to Egypt without so much as asking me’ (30:1b–2a, MSG).

-They are ‘unwilling to listen to the Lord’s instruction.
+They are ‘unwilling to listen to the LORD’s instruction.
 They say to the seers, “See no more visions!” and to the prophets, “Give us no more visions of what is right... leave this way, get off this path and stop confronting us with the Holy One of Israel”’ (vv.9a–11).

 They did not want the prophets to give them any warnings.
 They ignored the warning signs.
 In fact, they wanted to take the warning signs off the road and for the prophets to ‘leave this way, get off this path’ (v.11).
 They said, ‘We’ll rush off on horseback!’ (v.16, MSG).